fivequarters/q5/docs/release-notes/fusebit-cli.md

 _Released 09/09/21_

 - **Enhancement.** Support for configuration settings in `fuse function serve`.
-The locally running function will be have the `ctx.configuration` set to the values defined in the `.env` local file.
+The locally running function will now have the `ctx.configuration` set to the values defined in the `.env` local file.
 - **Bugfix.** Allow the locally running function to load a set of npm modules that are isolated from the modules of fuse CLI.
 This enables certain mocking scenarios.